 Great guest post by the guys from Corrata, who offer organisations control over employees’ use of mobile tackling the explosive growth in mobile data costs and security threats.
-This article originally appeared on their website here.

 The demise of the Windows Phone and how enterprises should respond

 After a long drawn out period Microsoft has finally announced what many predicted as inevitable for a long time, the demise of the Windows Phone.
 When it’s revenue fell from one quarter to the next by $730 million, down to a mere $5 million, the writing was on the wall for many observers.
 Naturally, this has posed a problem for those enterprise organisations who backed Windows Phone as their chosen system for their teams.
 Windows Mobile had been over indexed in enterprise with a (slightly) higher percentage of workers using it as it offered lower costs and integration with their in-house Microsoft stack.

 Windows Mobile appealed to some companies as a low cost, good value option for enterprises.
 At the same time, despite committing a large amount of resources to the project, the level of uptake was always slower than hoped for and illustrated the importance of getting developers to create relevant apps for the platform.
 Employees today bring to the workplace expectations formed by their own experiences of consumer technology.
 While the fact that Windows Phone didn’t have the latest version of Candy Crush mightn’t seem like an issue for the company’s IT department it often was an issue for their end users.

 IOS Vs Android?